isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-work-rpt-sets/c-edit-ex-rpt-files/t-email-not-comp-rpt.md

 ---
 description: You can configure data workbench to send an email when a report is generated.
-seo-description: You can configure data workbench to send an email when a report is generated.
-seo-title: Email Notification of Completed Report
 solution: Analytics
 title: Email Notification of Completed Report
 topic: Data workbench